Eliezer Kashani: Activity in the Underground

-Trial and Execution
+Trial and execution

 On February 10, 1947, the four military trials were held.
 Alkahi, Kashani, Dresner, and Gilad wore khaki trousers and socks, black shoes, a grey coat, and blue-white skullcaps.
 The four denied the court's authority to try them and refused to respond to questions or accusations.
 After a short trial, the judges announced that the four were found guilty of carrying weapons.
 The punishment for Alkahi, Dresner and Kashani was death, while Gilad, 17, was sentenced to life in prison.
 Just as the verdict was heard, the four rose up and sung Hatikvah.

 There was hope in the Yishuv to rescue the three, who were not accused of bloodshed, but for holding weapons.
 In the Jerusalem prison, Kashani was sick, but refused to seek medical treatment as long as he was shackled in his cell.
 His family's pleas for a pardon were also rejected.
 His lawyer, who also handled his return from Eritrea, pleaded with him to sign a plea for clemency, however Kashani said he did not recognize English rule and therefore would not sign any paper.

 On April 15, the four convicts were secretly transferred from Jerusalem to the Acre Prison.
 The next day, April 16th, 1947, at 4 AM, the four were brought to the gallows without prior warning, and without notifying their families.
 At the same time, the authorities hinted that their execution was not imminent, and several hours earlier, attorney Max Seligman, who handled their pardons was informed that there were no preparations yet for the executions.
 They sung Hatikvah as they were brought to the gallows.
-Kashani was the last of the four to be hung.
+Kashani was the last of the four to be hanged.

 The bodies of the four men were led by a convoy of tanks and armored cars to the city of Safed, without informing the Chevra kadisha or their family members, and they were placed half naked in the Mount Canaan police station.
 Their last request, to be buried in Rosh Pinna, was not honored.
 At seven in the morning, the radio announced the executions, and a curfew was imposed in Palestine.
 In the morning, the people of Safed asked to take part in the cemetery, but this city too was under curfew.
 Nevertheless, hundreds of Jews arrived in the pouring rain to the cemetery, where the Jews of the gallows were buried next to the victims of the 1929 and 1936 riots.
 There was a great shock in the Yishuv over the hangings, and condemnation was voiced by many Jewish communities across the world.
 Some American priests even organized memorial assemblies.

 Months later, British guards were still placed at the graves in Safed so that the Irgun fighters would not remove the bodies and relocate them to Rosh Pinna, as they had requested.